-Oil hits two-decade lows on low demand, storage woes
+Brent oil drops to near two-decade lows on falling demand, storage woes

 “The mild daily changes in the oil price that we were used to some months ago may now become luxuries of another era.”

-Kremlin spokesman Dmitry Peskov said on Tuesday said leading global oil producers could hold talks again to discuss their output deal further if needed.
+Kremlin spokesman Dmitry Peskov said leading global oil producers could hold talks again to discuss their output deal further if needed.

-Top oil exporter and de facto OPEC leader Saudi Arabia said on Tuesday it was ready to take extra measures to stabilise oil markets along with other producers.
+Top oil exporter and de facto OPEC leader Saudi Arabia said it was ready to take extra measures to stabilise oil markets along with other producers.

 U.S. crude inventories were expected to rise by about 16.1 million barrels in the week to April 17 after posting the biggest one-week build in history, five analysts polled by Reuters found.
-[EIA/S]

 The American Petroleum Institute is set to release its data at 4:30 p.m.
 (2030 GMT) on Tuesday.

-Reporting by Noah Browning and Jane Chung; Editing by Barbara Lewis, Edmund Blair, Kirsten Donovan
+Reporting by David Gaffen in New York, Noah Browning in London and Jane Chung in Seoul; Editing by Marguerita Choy and Kirsten Donovan